SylphAI-Inc/AdalFlow/docs/source/tutorials/evaluation.rst

 These two sentences totally mean the same, but it scored low in BLEU and ROUGE.

-Model-based Metrics
+Embedding-based Metrics
 ^^^^^^^^^^^^^^^^^^^^^^^^^

-To make up to this, model based metrics or neural evaluators such as BERTScore was created.
+To make up to this, Embedding-based  metrics or neural evaluators such as BERTScore was created.
 You can find BERT score from both `Hugging Face Metrics <https://huggingface.co/metrics>`_ and `TorchMetrics <https://lightning.ai/docs/torchmetrics/stable/text/bertscore.html>`_.

 .. code-block:: python